Email Forwarding - WebMail - Mobile Email - IMAP - POP3 - SMTP|

 - you can even set-up an auto-responder which automatically sends a standard reply message you create (like: "I'm on vacation.
 I'll reply when I return next week.") in response to all incoming messages

-If you're familiar with using AOL email, Hotmail, Yahoo Mail, Google Gmail or any similiar web-based email program, you already know how our WebMail functions.
-You create folders and mange your email on our server similar to the email systems at AOL email, Hotmail, Yahoo Mail, Google Gmail, etc., but our Webmail uses YourName@YourDomainName. - you know, like John@TheSmiths.com or Sales@MyCompany.com; and, it's totally ad free.
+If you're familiar with using AOL email, Hotmail, Yahoo Mail, Google Gmail or any similiar web-based email program, you already know how our Webmail app functions.
+You send and receive email, create folders and manage your email on our server similar to the email systems at AOL email, Hotmail, Yahoo Mail, Google Gmail, etc., but our Webmail uses You@YourDomainName. - you know, like John@TheSmiths.com or Sales@MyCompany.com; and, it's totally ad free.

-Mobile Mail - Cell Phone Email Access
+Mobile Email - Cell Phone or Tablet Email Access

 Your ISP (internet service provider) has undoubtably provided you with a mailbox with an address something like YourUserName@YourISPName.com (like email@example.com).
-If you register a domain name with us, you can replace your ISP mailbox with one called YourName@YourDomainName -- like JohnSmith@TheSmithFamily.com.
+If you have an email account with us, you can replace your ISP mailbox with one called You@YourDomainName -- like JohnSmith@TheSmithFamily.com.
 Of course if you want to, you can continue to use your old ISP mailbox as well.

 SMTP Outgoing Email Server

 IMAP stands for Internet Message Access Protocol.
-It is a method of accessing e-mail messages on a mail server without having to download them to your local hard drive.
+It is a method of accessing email messages on a mail server without having to download them to your local hard drive.
 This is the main difference between IMAP and the other popular email protocol called POP3.

 POP3 requires users to download messages to their hard drive before reading them.
 The advantage of using an IMAP mail server is that users can check their mail from multiple computers, tablets, cell phones, etc and always see the same messages.
-This is because the messages stay on the server until the user chooses to download them to his or her local drive.
+This is because the messages stay on the server until the user chooses to delte them or download them to his or her local drive.
 Most webmail systems are IMAP based, which allows people to access to both their sent and received messages no matter what computer they use to check their mail.